bhawanipaliwal/MasterDemo/README.md

 # MasterDemo
 Hi all.
-It is n demo project
+It is a demo project
 for me.